-Home sales volume, and in turn prices, won’t rise substantially until 2019 in response to strong job growth and the Great Convergence of first-time homebuyers, Baby Boomers and new immigrants as purchasers of California homes.
-Importantly, auto sales rise sooner than home sales volume.
-Further, a drop in home sales volume indicates a similar drop in auto sales will follow.
-Thus, expect a delayed rise in home sales following auto sale increases, and a similar decrease in auto sales when home sales slow further.
+Home sales volume, and in turn prices, won’t rise substantially until 2019 in response to strong job growth and the Great Convergence of first-time homebuyers and Baby Boomers both moving on California’s housing market.
+Expect a delayed rise in home sales following auto sale increases when home construction finally rises to meet demand, and a similar decrease in auto sales when home sales eventually slow again.

 *Based on California’s estimated 11% share of national auto sales